nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

-* `clear` Clears all Client's entries together with the Remarks and Transactions.
+* `clear` clears all Client's entries together with the Remarks and Transactions.

 ### Creating a Remark: `remark`